jawj/github-widget/README.md

 It lets you show an up-to-date list of a user's GitHub repositories on another webpage.

-It pulls the data from the GitHub JSPON-P API, builds some simple HTML from it, and styles this with CSS.
+It pulls the data from the GitHub JSON-P API, builds some simple HTML from it, and styles this with CSS.

 It ignores: forks; any GitHub home page repo (username.github.com); and any repo with no description.
 It sorts what's left by descending number of watchers (now stars).